Declaration Vote Issuing Officer (DVIO)

 Reports to: Polling Place Manager (PPM) and if required by the PPM to the Deputy Polling Place Manager (DPPM)

 Location: Various polling places throughout the State

 Hours of Work: Declaration Vote Issuing Officer (DVIO) works from 7.15am on election day until all tasks are completed on election night

 A Declaration Vote Issuing Officer will undertake the roles of Combined Issuing Officer (CIO), Declaration Vote Issuing Officer (DVIO) or Information Officer (IO) which are interchangeable on election day.

-- operating laptop and PDA computer devices for elector enrolment enquiries and determining type of declaration vote to issue;
+- operating computer devices for elector enrolment enquiries and determining type of declaration vote to issue;

 - issuing ballot papers to declaration voters including absent and provisional voters, and accepting election day enrolments and votes;